Are You a Carer?

 Join our Carers Register

-Sarah Church – Carer Lead and Michelle Bate – Deputy Carer’s Lead are our Carer Leads here at the surgery.
-They are on hand to provide you with help and information and to assist you in registering with Carers Support.
+Sarah is our Carer Lead at the surgery.
+She is on hand to provide you with help and information and to assist you in registering with Carers Support.

 If you need to access information on behalf of the person you care for, for example appointment details or blood test results, and they are over 16, we ask that the patient provides us with a letter outlining what they are happy to share, so we can note this on their records.